To accept the things you cannot change is one of the most misunderstood psychological skills.

 We discover resilience when control is removed.

-Accepting the things you cannot change does not make you passive.
-It makes you responsive.
+Accepting unwanted change does not make you passive.
+It builds trust in yourself and makes you responsive and adaptable.

-5. When Self Worth Is Tied to Outcomes
+5. Worth Tied to Outcomes

 One of the most damaging beliefs is the idea that your worth is proven by success.